-Posters to be distributed on campus must be approved by the Office of Student Life.
+Posters to be distributed on campus must be approved by the Office of Student Life (Jones Student Center 163), or by the campus director on any of the extended campuses.
 Posters must include the name of the sponsoring organization, time, date, and location of the event.